Chan-08/bootstrapLearning/README.md

 ## Getting Started

-1. Open any HTML file in a web browser
+1. Open any HTML file under `basic/` or `components/` directly in a browser
-2. Resize browser window to see responsive behavior
+2. Ensure internet connectivity for Bootstrap 5 CDN assets
-3. Inspect elements to understand Bootstrap classes
+3. Resize the browser to observe responsive behavior
-4. Modify classes to experiment with different layouts
+4. Inspect elements to understand applied Bootstrap classes

 ## Next Steps for Learning